Betterment/webvalve/README.md

 environments; however, it can be enabled in other environments by setting `WEBVALVE_ENABLED=true`.
 This can be useful for spinning up cheap, one-off environments for user-testing or demos.

+> Can I use WebValve without Rails?

+Yep!
+If you're not using Rails, you'll have to load the config file yourself.
+You will want to explicitly `require` each of your fake services in your `config/webvalve.rb` and you will want to `require` your config file during your app's boot-up process.

 ## How to Contribute